-Students are allowed to object to their midterm and final examinations, as well as their take-home exams and in-lecture quizzes.
+Students are allowed to object to their midterm and final examinations, as well as their take-home exams.
 Time interval for each objection will be announced together with the respective grade.
 Grade bargaining will absolutely not be tolerated.

 Plagiarism Policy (Academic Integrity)